Firionus/FastRunningMedian.jl/docs/src/README.md

 ## Taperings Visualized

+Each data point is shown as a cross and the windows are visualized as colored boxes, the input is grey.

 ![Tapering Examples](docs/src/tapering%20examples.png)

 ## Performance Comparison

 ![Benchmark Comparison](docs/src/Running%20Median%20Benchmarks.png)

 For large window sizes, this package performs even better than calling `runmed` in R, which uses the Turlach implementation written in C. For small window sizes, the Stuetzle implementation in R still outperforms this package, but the overhead from RCall doesn't seem worth it.
 If you want to add a fast implementation for small window sizes to this package, feel free to put in a PR or open an issue with any questions you might have.

 In contrast to this package, [SortFilters.jl](https://github.com/sairus7/SortFilters.jl) supports arbitrary probability levels, for example to calculate quantiles.

+You can find the Notebook used to create the above graph in the `benchmark` folder.
+I ran it on an i7-2600K with 8 GB RAM while editing and browsing in the background.

 ## Stateful API